gapan/xdgmenumaker/README.md

     <Include>exec: xdgmenumaker -n -i -f jwm</Include>

-You need to put that line somewhere in the //RootMenu// section of the `~/.jwmrc` file.
+You need to put that line somewhere in the *RootMenu* section of the `~/.jwmrc` file.

 You can update the menu with: